 Group 1: “Beginner” drivers are those who have driven at zero or very few track days and have never been “signed off” by an instructor for solo track driving.
-We automatically provide a certified in-car instructor as well as informative classroom discussions for each HPDE1 driver at no extra cost.
+We automatically provide a certified instructor as well as informative classroom discussions for each HPDE1 driver at no extra cost.
 Passing other cars in Group 1 is only allowed on straights and only after the driver of the lead car signals that it’s safe to pass.

 Group 2: “Novice Solo” drivers are those who have driven at some track days on at least one track and have been “signed off” to drive solo by an instructor on at least one track.
 Signing up for Group 2 may require a check ride.
 Passing other cars in Group 2 is only allowed on straights after the driver of the lead car signals.

 Group 3: “Intermediate” drivers are those who have participated in a variety of HPDEs on more than one track and have been “signed off” by an instructor for each track driven.
 Passing other cars in Group 3 is only allowed after the driver of the lead car signals but may be done anywhere on the track.

 Group 4: “Advanced” are those who have significant experience.
 Passing other cars in Group 4 is allowed without a point-by signal but may be done anywhere on the track.